 ◊ ◊ ◊ ◊ ◊

-IMPORTANT NOTE, Feb.
-25, 2017: With all due respect to the President, this ongoing post of recommended reading and resources for teachers will continue to be vetted according to the standards for excellent journalism and the celebration of a totally free press as protected by the First Amendment.
+IMPORTANT NOTE, Mar.
+31, 2017: This ongoing post of recommended reading and resources for teachers will continue to be vetted according to the code of ethics for excellent journalism and the celebration of a totally free press as protected by the First Amendment.

 I highly recommend bookmarking All Sides ("think for yourself") for an ongoing overall view of controversial issues, from the left, center, and right.